-(1) initial (includes change of ownership) license fee--$1,750;
+(1) initial (includes change of ownership) license fee--$2,625;

-(2) renewal license fee --$1,750;
+(2) renewal license fee for a three-year license --$2,625;

+(3) renewal license fee for a two-year license--$1,750;

-(3) initial (includes change of ownership) branch office license fee--$1,750;
+(4) initial (includes change of ownership) branch office license fee--$2,625;

+(5) renewal branch office license fee for a three-year license --$2,625;

-(4) renewal branch office license fee --$1,750;
+(6) renewal branch office license fee for a two-year license--$1,750;

-(5) initial (includes change of ownership) alternate delivery site license fee--$1,000; and
+(7) initial (includes change of ownership) ADS license fee--$1,000;

+(8) renewal ADS license fee for a three-year license --$900; and

-(6) renewal alternate delivery site license fee --$600.
+(9) renewal ADS license fee for a two-year license--$600.

+(b) Separate fees for branch office and ADS licenses and renewals are required for each physical address.
+To renew a branch office or ADS license, the licensee must submit the renewal application and payment in full, of all applicable licensing fees, for each branch office and ADS sought to be renewed, at the same time as the parent agency submission for renewal.

-(b) The late fee established in §97.17 of this chapter (relating to Application Procedures for a Renewal License) is one-half the amount of the required renewal license fee established in subsection (a) of this section plus the required renewal fee..
+(c) A late fee assessed under Subchapter B of this chapter (relating to Criteria and Eligibility, Application Procedures, and Issuance of a License) is one-half the amount of the required renewal license fee established in subsection (a) of this section.
+If HHSC assesses a late fee described in this subsection, the applicant must pay the applicable renewal application fee in full plus the late fee described in this section.
+HHSC may assess a separate late fee for each parent agency, branch office, and ADS renewal application.

-(c) If an applicant for an initial license based on a change of ownership submits a late application for a license to DADS, as described in §97.25 of this chapter (relating to Application Procedures and Requirements for Change of Ownership), the applicant must pay the required initial license fee as set out in subsection (a) of this section plus a late fee of $250.
+(d) If an applicant for an initial license based on a change of ownership submits a late application for a license to HHSC, as described in §558.25 of this chapter (relating to Application Procedures and Requirements for Change of Ownership), the applicant must pay the required initial license fee, as set out in subsection (a) of this section, plus a late fee of $250.

-(d) DADS does not consider an application as officially submitted as official submitted until the applicant pays the required license fee.
-The fee must accompany the application.
+(e) HHSC does not review an application until the applicant submits the application and the online portal reflects a status of payment received .

-(e) A fee paid to DADS is not refundable, except as provided by §97.31 of this chapter (relating to Time Frames for Processing and Issuing a License).
+(f) A fee paid to HHSC is not refundable but may be reimbursed under the circumstances and conditions described in §558.31 of this chapter (relating to Time Frames for Processing and Issuing a License).

-(f) DADS accepts a certified check, money order, company check or personal check made out to the Department of Aging and Disability Services in payment for a required fee.
+(g) HHSC accepts payment of required fees made in accordance through options made available through the online portal.

 TITLE 26 HEALTH AND HUMAN SERVICES